Publications from Allchemix

 Conifer trees, Pine Chemicals, and the seeds of a new chemistry

-IFEAT World #59 , March 2023
+A. Frix, IFEAT World #59 , March 2023

 The pine chemical industry, derived from conifer processing, plays a crucial role in producing renewable materials used in various industries, including adhesives, perfumes, biofuels, and pharmaceuticals.
 Coniferous forests, which are significant carbon reservoirs, provide biomass that feeds industries like sawmills, paper mills, and biofuel production, creating economic opportunities in rural areas.
 However, the increasing demand for renewable products and biofuels is impacting biomass prices and allocations, raising concerns about sustainable resource use.
 Despite challenges in processing complex molecules like lignin, the conifer biomass industry holds promise for developing natural-origin polymers and hybrid molecules, blending renewable and petrochemical resources.